Optimal estimation in private distributed functional data analysis

 Up to poly-logarithmic factors, the lower bound in \Cref{thm_mean_lower} matches the upper bound in \Cref{thm_mean_upper}.\ref{thm_mean_upper_rate}.
 At a high level, the lower bound is obtained by analysing two distinct setups: one where the random function is a constant random function and another where the mean function can be represented by a linear combination of finite basis functions.
 In the former case, the problem is essentially reduced to a univariate mean estimation problem and yields a lower bound $n^{-1}+(n^2\epsilon^2)^{-1}$ \citep[e.g.][]{cai2021cost}.
-While in the latter case, applying the score attack technique introduced in \citet{cai2023score}, we obtain the remaining two terms.
-Detailed proofs are collected in Appendix \ref{section_appendix_cdp_mean_low}.
+In the latter case, applying the score attack technique introduced in \citet{cai2023score}, we obtain the remaining terms.